RTDETRv2 vs EfficientDet: A Technical Comparison for Object Detection

 Weaknesses:

-- Accuracy Limits: May not achieve the absolute highest accuracy compared to larger, more complex models like RTDETRv2-x, especially on datasets with very complex scenes or small objects.
+- Accuracy Ceiling: May not reach the same peak accuracy as larger, more complex models like RTDETRv2 on challenging datasets.

 Model | size (pixels) |